yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 #### Step 2: Select the Cache Plugin

-Go to Endpoint Designer tab.
+Go to the Endpoint Designer tab.
 From the path you want to cache, select the **Cache** plugin option from the drop-down list.

 ![Plugin dropdown list](/docs/img/2.10/cache_plugin.png)

 ## Upstream Control

 Upstream cache control enables you to set whether a response should be cached, and for how long.
-To enable this, you will need to set `enable_cache` to and `enable_upstream_cache_control` to `true`.
+To enable this, you will need to set `enable_cache` and `enable_upstream_cache_control` to `true`.

-Now you will also need to set on which paths to act, add thses paths as shown in the screengrab above or manually add these paths to the `cache` list in the `extended_paths` section of your API version as you can see below:
+Now you will also need to set which paths to act upon.
+Add these paths as shown in the screengrab above or manually add these paths to the `cache` list in the `extended_paths` section of your API version as below:
 ``` json
 "extended_paths": {
             "cache": [